raynepdx/CS416P-Portfolio/notebook.md

 To Do:
 * add a main function for the user interface
 * create a function that allows the user to generate a tone from the spectrum of musical notes in the 4th octave

+# Tuesday, November 5th

+I decided to remove functionality to load an audio file.
+It would have been redundant to load in a musical note when I can just use libraries like simpleaudio to play the selected frequency for me.
+I'm running into a bit of an issue with the matplot not plotting the frequency when I select a note.
+I think there could be a couple things causing this.
+I think I should try using plt.draw() to force the plot to update.
+Although, it could also be an issue of the tone generation happening quicker than the plot can update.
+To remedy this, I'll alter the program to ensure that the plot remains even after the tone goes away.